dachiefjustice/vm-vulnlab/README.md

 - [ ] [Install Virtualbox](https://www.virtualbox.org/wiki/Downloads)
 - [ ] [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-These tools run on reasonably-modern versions of Linux, Windows, or MacOS.
+These tools run on reasonably modern versions of Linux, Windows, or MacOS.
+Detailed install instructions are linked above.

 ### Hardware
 Make sure you've got at least 6GB of RAM (8GB or more is better).